tonymmm1/vmangos-docker/README.md

 <h2>List of Commands:</h2>
 <h3>General commands(All docker-compose commands must be run from within the project directory)</h3>

+For non-website configs make sure to replace docker-compose with docker-compose -f noweb-docker-compose.yml

 ```
 docker-compose up (Creates and runs containers with console output)
 docker-compose up -d (Creates and detaches from running containers)